 Repayment on Direct Loans begins six months after you graduate, leave school, or drop below half-time enrollment.
 This is called a "grace period."
-You will be required to attend a Financial Aid/Debt Management Session during your first semester of attendance at Montana Tech in addition to completing the on-line Entrance Counseling.
-You will be notified by your Montana Tech email account with the dates, times & places the sessions are available.
 Exit Loan Counseling is required upon degree/certificate completion as well as any time you drop below half-time status and/or withdraw from the University.

 If you have already signed a serial Master Promissory Note with the Department of Education, you will not need to sign another promissory note.
 If this is the first time you have borrowed from the Direct Loan Program, you must complete Entrance Counseling and your Master Promissory Note (MPN).
 Both steps can be completed at www.StudentLoans.gov.

-Both loans are initiated by the borrower on www.studentloans.gov under "Request a PLUS Loan" option.
+Both loans are initiated by the borrower on www.studentloans.gov under "Apply for a PLUS Loan" option.

 The donor of private scholarships controls the application process and selection criteria and determines who the recipients are.
 The donor notifies you of the award, but usually sends the money to Montana Tech for distribution.

-HOW SCHOLARSHIPS ARE PAID: Most scholarships, both institutional and private, are applied to your Business Office student account each semester.
+Most scholarships, both institutional and private, are applied to your Business Office student account each semester.
 Some may be sent directly to you, but this is the exception.
 Normally, the university must confirm that you have been accepted and have enrolled full time in courses before payment will be made.
-If you know that you will be enrolled less than full time (less than 12 credit hours as an undergraduate student), you will need to have your donor or department contact the Enrollment Processing Office to approve payment of your scholarship(s).
+If you know that you will be enrolled less than full time (less than 12 credit hours as an undergraduate student), you will need to have your donor or department contact the Scholarship Coordinator to approve payment of your scholarship(s).

-If your scholarship arrives after you have already paid your bill for the semester, you will need to pick up a refund check at the Business Office with your Digger ID Card after the scholarship is processed.
+If your scholarship arrives after you have already paid your bill for the semester, the scholarship payment will generate a refund check that can be picked up at the Business Office with your Digger ID Card after the scholarship is processed.
 Your donor may also provide instructions in a cover letter on how the scholarship funds are to be disbursed to you.
-If no specific instructions are provided, the Enrollment Processing Office automatically divides the private scholarship equally between fall and spring semesters.
+If no specific instructions are provided, the scholarship is automatically divided equally between fall and spring semesters.

 If you have received a Western Undergraduate Exchange (WUE) Scholarship or an Advantage Scholarship, you are paying 150% of in-state tuition.
 You will receive a credit on your Business Office account for this scholarship.

-PRIVATE SCHOLARSHIP CHECKS: If you have or will receive a private scholarship, the donor should send your scholarship check, payable to Montana Tech of The University of Montana, and a cover letter to the Enrollment Processing Office.
+If you have or will receive a private scholarship, the donor should mail your scholarship check, payable to Montana Tech of The University of Montana, and a cover letter to the Scholarship Coordinator.
 All correspondence should include your name, student ID number or last four digits of your social security number and directions for disbursement.
 Please inform you donor that it is preferable for Montana Tech to receive scholarship checks for the fall semester in July and in December for the spring semester.
 Funds are not disbursed until the beginning of the semester, but early receipt of the check ensures that you will have the funds to pay your bill on time.
-If your scholarship check has not been received in the Enrollment Processing Office by the fee statement payment deadline, you must make other arrangements to pay your bill to avoid cancellation of classes or late charges.
+If your scholarship check has not been received by the Scholarship Coordinator by the fee statement payment deadline, you must make other arrangements to pay your bill to avoid cancellation of classes or late charges.

-SCHOLARSHIP INFORMATION SOURCES: The Enrollment Processing Office posts all outside scholarship information that it receives to the Montana Tech website.
+The Scholarship Coordinator posts outside scholarship links to scholarship searched on the Montana Tech website.
 Do not pay money for scholarship/financial aid information.
 Beware of scams.

 Disbursement of Funds